mdolab/adflow/doc/options.rst

                                                                                                     all block-to-block information and boundary condition information contained in the

 `restartFile`                            `Object`    `None`                                         Accepts a single string or a list of strings pointing to a CGNS file(s) which must
-                                                                                                    be a volume solution file that was written by ``sumb``.
+                                                                                                    be a volume solution file that was written by ``adflow``.
 For steady state restart one
                                                                                                     CGNS file is sufficient and does not need to be provided as a list with single item.
                                                                                                     For unsteady restart you typically provide a list with 2 items for second order restart.